-Students are required to achieve a grade of seventy-three (73) or above in both the nursing theory and clinical components, and for all courses throughout the curriculum.
+Students are required to achieve a grade of seventy-three (73) or above for all courses throughout the curriculum.

 Nursing courses must be completed in sequential order.
 If a passing grade of seventy-three (73) is not achieved, the course must be repeated in its entirety before progression to the next course

 Students will be required to take computerized nationally normed tests throughout the curriculum and to achieve a satisfactory score on such tests.
 In the last semester/quarter of the curriculum, students will be required to take a comprehensive exam and make a satisfactory score on such exam prior to graduation/taking the licensing exam.

 |Letter Grade||Numerical Grade||Clinical Grade|

 Dismissal is defined as the action of the faculty to terminate the enrollment of a student.
 The Performance Review Board of St. Joseph School of Nursing reserves the right to terminate the enrollment of any student whose health, personal conduct* or academic record does not in the judgment of the faculty foster the practice of professional nursing.
 Students failing any courses will be dismissed.
 Students may be eligible to reapply.

 * Personal conduct includes, but is not limited to, substance abuse, plagiarism, cheating, and/or disregard for the rules and regulations set forth in the Student Handbook.

 Leave of Absence

 In extenuating circumstances, leaves of absences may be granted by the Dean.